My Resume DB

 A cover letter should include the following parts: Header.
 Salutation.
 Introduction.
 Body paragraph.
 Closing paragraph.
 Letter ending and signature.
 The following cover letter samples and examples will show you how to write a cover letter for many employment circumstances.
 Browse cover letters by job title for inspiration.

-23. How to Write a Business Consultant Cover Letter (With Examples)
+21. How To Write a Cover Letter (With Examples and Tips)

-25. How To Write a Hotel Housekeeper Cover Letter (With Examples)
+22. How To Write a Vice President of Marketing Cover Letter (Example)